-CARS.COM — Yes, though how often this service should be performed varies by manufacturer and vehicle, and it's open to debate.
+CARS.COM — There are many fluids that run throughout your vehicle, but one of the most important to keep track of is the transmission fluid.
+Whether or not you should change it is not a matter of debate: Yes, you should.
+But how often this service should be performed varies by manufacturer and vehicle, and it's open to debate.

 The manufacturer's maintenance schedule for many automatic transmissions doesn't call for fresh fluid until 100,000 miles or, with some Ford transmissions, even 150,000 miles.
-A lot of mechanics say that is too long and it should be done at least every 50,000 miles.
-Manual transmissions may be on a different schedule, so it's best to consult the maintenance schedule in the owner's manual.
+A lot of mechanics say that is too long and that it should be done at least every 50,000 miles.
+Manual transmissions require more conventional gear oil rather than ATF and tend to be on a different maintenance schedule, so it's best to consult the service intervals in the owner's manual.

 Related: More Service News

 Like other vital automotive fluids, transmission fluid deteriorates over time.
 Hard use — such as frequent stop-and-go city driving, hauling heavy loads, trailer towing — will accelerate the deterioration.
-That kind of driving raises the operating temperature of the transmission, and heat puts more strain on the transmission and the fluid, which helps facilitate gear shifts, cools the transmission and lubricates moving parts.
+That kind of driving raises the transmission's operating temperature, and heat puts more strain on the transmission and the fluid.
+Unlike engine oil, which is primarily a lubricant, transmission fluid serves as both an oil and a hydraulic fluid that helps facilitate gear shifts, cools the transmission and lubricates moving parts.

-Many repair shops use flush systems that force out the old fluid and pump in new fluid.
+Many repair shops use flush systems that force out the old fluid and pump in new fluid rather than letting the old fluid simply drain out.
 Though that sounds good, some manufacturers say you shouldn't do that (Honda is one; there are others), so you need to know this before you agree to a flush.
 Look in your owner's manual.
-Some manufacturers, such as Honda, also call for their own type of transmission fluid and warn that using other types could cause damage.
+Some manufacturers, such as Honda, also call for their own type of automatic transmission fluid and warn that using other types could cause damage.
 Moreover, some automatic transmissions have filters that should be cleaned or replaced when the fluid is changed.
 Make sure the repair facility is using the correct fluid and procedures for your vehicle.